 MRSA Screening and Eradication (link to protocol – awaited)

 PD catheter insertion

 Catheters for peritoneal dialysis should be inserted at least 2 weeks before starting PD.
 Operation dates are arranged through the transplant surgeons, Mr John Terrace and Mr Andrew Sutherland.

 You can download this proforma as a PDF file suitable for printing out and inserting into patient notes.
 The information should also be kept up to date on Vital Data.
 If you are uncertain where to record particular information, please seek advice from senior medical staff.

 Acknowledgements: Neil Turner was the main author for this page.
 It was updated by Ashley Simpson in 2019.
+The “SHAVE-PLUS” checklist was written by Fiona Gifford and Mercedes Bugueno-Guerra in 2021.
 The last modified date is shown in the footer.